 - Details for any additional speakers in your session

-- How your sessions supports the conference's core pillars
+- How your session supports the conference's core pillars

 - Notification of Decision: February 27, 2026